-Constitutional law is an area of law that deals with the interpretation, implementation, and amendment of the U.S. Constitution and the federal laws that govern the 50 states.
+Constitutional law is an area of law that deals with the interpretation, implementation, and amendment of the US Constitution and the federal laws that govern the 50 states.
 It focuses on what the Constitution says, what specific laws mean, and what limitations exist.
-Because social and political issues keep changing or developing, lawyers in this field often go to court to seek clarification or guidance on the meaning, interpretation, and implementation of the Constitution.
+As social and political issues keep changing or developing, lawyers in this field often go to court to seek clarification or guidance on the meaning, interpretation, and implementation of the Constitution.

 Some of the famous constitutional law cases deal with:

 - The right to assembly

 - Freedom of religion